 The decision to place a loved one in a nursing home is always a difficult one.
 Often family members place their loved one in a nursing home due to necessity.
 They believe their loved one will receive better care from professionals then from trying to care for them themselves.
 Unfortunately, that is not always the case here in Arizona.

-An increasing elderly population has led to an increased nursing home population, and with this has come an increased incidence of nursing home negligence and abuse.
+Many nursing-home staffers are caring, hard-working professionals.
+But with an increasing elderly population it has led to an increased nursing home population, and with this has come an increased incidence of nursing home negligence and abuse.
 There are both federal and state governmental agencies which help oversee the care and serviced provided by nursing homes and both federal and state governments have established uniform standards for nursing homes and ensure the protection and safety of patients.

 Unfortunately, despite these governmental agencies, over one million nursing home residents are abused in some manner each year either by negligence or active abuse.
 Nursing home abuse in Arizona can be committed by nursing home staff or workers, including doctors and nurses, and in some instances, another resident may even be the abuser.